 However, when Lincoln County was formed in 1869, and the fledgling settlement became the new County Seat, the town’s name was changed to Lincoln.

-Before long the county and the town were populated by a number of cattle barons and cowboys, in addition to the Spanish settlers.
-In the early 1870’s two men, by the names of Lawrence Murphy and James Dolan owned the only store in Lincoln County, the largest county in the nation, covering 1/5 of New Mexico territory.
-The pair not only owned Murphy & Dolan Mercantile and Banking, they also owned large cattle ranches, and having influential territorial ties to officials in Santa Fe, the merchants were able to obtain several lucrative contracts with the military at Fort Stanton.
+Before long, the county and the town were populated by several cattle barons and cowboys, in addition to the Spanish settlers.
+In the early 1870s, two men named Lawrence Murphy and James Dolan owned the only store in Lincoln County, the largest county in the nation, covering 1/5 of New Mexico territory.
+The pair not only owned Murphy & Dolan Mercantile and Banking, but they also owned large cattle ranches, and having influential territorial ties to officials in Santa Fe, the merchants could obtain several lucrative contracts with the military at Fort Stanton.

 When a rival store was set up in 1876 by Alexander McSween and John Tunstall called H.H.
 Tunstall & Company near the one owned by Dolan and Murphy, it soon spawned what became known as the Lincoln County War.
-The feud between the two factions for political and economic control of the area would last for the next two years, fought sometimes in courtrooms, but more often through cattle rustling, gunfights, and murder.
+The feud between the two factions for political and economic control of the area would last for the next two years, sometimes fought in courtrooms, but more often through cattle rustling, gunfights, and murder.
 The feud came to a head when John Tunstall was murdered on February 18, 1878.
-Battling on the side of Tunstall and Company, referred to as the “Regulators,” was none other than Billy the Kid, who had been employed by Tunstall as a ranch-hand.
+Battling on the side of Tunstall and Company, referred to as the “Regulators,” was none other than Billy the Kid, whom Tunstall had employed as a ranch hand.

-President Rutherford B. Hayes called Lincoln’s main street “the most dangerous street in America” and in September, 1878, he removed New Mexico’s corrupt Governor Axtell from office and appointed Lew Wallace as the new governor.
-The United States attorney, the sheriff and the local military commander were also replaced.
+President Rutherford B. Hayes called Lincoln’s main street “the most dangerous street in America.”
+In September 1878, he removed New Mexico’s corrupt Governor Axtell, from office and appointed Lew Wallace as the new governor.
+The United States attorney, the sheriff, and the local military commander were also replaced.
 At first, Governor Wallace felt that conditions in Lincoln County might call for martial law.
 The President, however, advised lawbreakers to return to peace.
 On November 13, 1878, Governor Wallace proclaimed an amnesty for all those involved in the Lincoln County War if they were not already under indictment.
-This proclamation; however, did not include Billy the Kid.
+This proclamation, however, did not include Billy the Kid.

-During Lincoln’s violent heydays, more than 450 people made their homes there and when the town calmed down, Lincoln continued to serve as a supply center for area ranches and mines and by 1888, reported a population of about eight hundred residents.
-However when the railroad moved to nearby Carrizozo, the town began to decline in population and by 1909 lost its county seat status to Carrizozo.
+During Lincoln’s violent heydays, more than 450 people made their homes there.
+When the town calmed down, Lincoln continued to serve as a supply center for area ranches and mines and, by 1888, reported a population of about eight hundred residents.
+However, when the railroad moved to nearby Carrizozo, the town began to decline in population, and by 1909, it lost its county seat status to Carrizozo.

 Over the decades, the population continued to decline to its current population of only about 75.
 However, amazingly, many of its old buildings were preserved.
 Today, the old settlement is officially referred to as the Lincoln State Monument and is the most widely visited state monument in the state.
 The historic site includes 17 structures and outbuildings, three of which are museums.

-The main visitor’s center is located near the east end of town on the north side of the highway exhibits the role in Lincoln’s history of Apaches, Hispanics, Anglo cowboys, Buffalo Soldiers, and details the Lincoln County War.
+The main visitor’s center is located near the east end of town on the north side of the highway, exhibits the role in Lincoln’s history of Apaches, Hispanics, Anglo cowboys, and Buffalo Soldiers, and details the Lincoln County War.
 A brief video further presents Lincoln’s history in an old-fashioned theater.

 Lincoln’s highlight is the old Lincoln County Courthouse on the west end of Main Street, which highlights Billy the Kid’s escapades and his escape from the courthouse, complete with a famous bullet hole made during his flight.